h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/dao/UpsDAO.rst

 .. java:type:: public interface UpsDAO

-   Dao interface class that interact with the UPS table
+   The Interface UpsDAO.
+Dao with the operations for managing Ups Pojos.

    :author: Otto Abreu